-During the first 1 to 5 days of a suspension/permanent exclusion [except a lunchtime suspension as specified above], you must ensure that your child is not in a public place during school hours, if you fail to do so you will have committed an offence under Section 103(3) of the Education and Inspection Act 2006 and will be liable to a fixed penalty.
-There is no appeal process but you have a defence if you can prove you had reasonable justification for your failure to comply.
+During the first 1 to 5 days of an exclusion [except a lunchtime exclusion as specified above], you must ensure that your child is not in a public place during school hours, if you fail to do so you will have committed an offence under Section 103(3) of the Education and Inspection Act 2006 and will be liable to a fixed penalty.
+[There is no appeal process but you have a defence if you can prove you had reasonable justification for your failure to comply].

-If the exclusion is permanent or the suspension is for 6 or more days you must ensure that your child attends the alternative full-time provision which will be put in place from the 6th day [again except for lunchtime suspensions], failure to do so could lead to action being taken against you for the non-attendance.
+If the exclusion is permanent or for 6 or more days you must ensure that your child attends the alternative full-time provision which will be put in place from the 6th day [again except for lunchtime exclusions], failure to do so could lead to action being taken against you for the non-attendance.